 Sports Café refurbishment at Whinfell Forest

-Thank you for bearing with us whilst we update our facilities.
+May we take this opportunity to thank you for bearing with us whilst we update our facilities.

 Seasonal Canine Illness

-In recent years during late August to early November, an unexplained dog illness has been found in some areas of Nottinghamshire and Suffolk.
+In recent years from early August to early November, an unexplained dog illness has been found in some areas of Nottinghamshire and Suffolk.
 The illness is believed to be triggered by a naturally occurring cause and has affected a small number of dogs in the local area around Sherwood Forest and Elveden Forest.
 The issue is still under investigation and there is no comprehensive explanation as to why it has occurred.
 We are therefore pre-warning all guests who are wishing to bring a dog during these months.